 In genetic terms, curly hair is seen as a dominant trait, while straight hair is recessive.
 Here’s a simple breakdown:

-• If one parent passes down a curly hair gene and the other a straight hair gene, the offspring will most likely have curly hair.
-That’s because the dominant trait typically overshadows the recessive one.
+- If one parent passes down a curly hair gene and the other a straight hair gene, the offspring will most likely have curly hair.
+The dominant trait typically overshadows the recessive one, creating a curly hair advantage.
+This advantage occurs because the curly hair gene is more likely to be expressed, making curly hair more common when both types of genes are present.

 For example, if your father has curly hair, it doesn’t necessarily mean both his alleles promote curls.
 He might possess one curly hair allele (dominant) and one straight hair allele (recessive).
 Similarly, a straight-haired mother might pass down two recessive alleles for straight hair.
 This mix determines the potential hair type of their child.